pabloelt/pabloelt.github.io/content/project/project5/index.md

 Lastly, it is important to note that class balancing processes are not necessary for this project, as the dataset contains a sufficiently significant representation of both classes (converted=1, converted=0).

+More details can be found [here](https://github.com/pabloelt/lead-scoring-analysis-and-segmentation/blob/main/03_Notebooks/02_Desarrollo/04_Transformacion%20de%20datos.ipynb).
 ---

 ## 8. Lead segmentation model
 {style="color: #BBDEFC"}

 At this stage, after completing data quality checks, exploratory data analysis, and variable transformation, we are ready to develop the lead segmentation model.
 As mentioned earlier, an unsupervised machine learning model will be used for this purpose, specifically the KMeans algorithm, which has demonstrated strong performance in the clustering process.
 By implementing this model, we aim to uncover new insights that can enhance the company's sales and marketing strategies.

+More details about the lead segmentation model can be found [here](https://github.com/pabloelt/lead-scoring-analysis-and-segmentation/blob/main/03_Notebooks/02_Desarrollo/05_Modelizacion%20para%20No%20Supervisado.ipynb).

 ### 8.1 Selecting the number of segments
 {style="color: #BBDEFC; font-weight: normal"}